On this post

 Like any good security analyst worth his salt, I’m putting on my forensics hat to examine the file in greater details.

-If I had to guess, I’d say the file
+If I had to guess, I would say the file

 myplace.backup is the